SummerSlam (2011): Main event matches

 In the SmackDown main event, Christian defended the World Heavyweight Championship against Randy Orton in a No Holds Barred match.
 Before the match, Christian revealed that Edge would be in his corner for the match, but Edge told Christian that he was disappointed with him and walked away.
 During the match, Christian attempted an RKO through a broadcast table on Orton but Orton countered the move into an RKO through the broadcast table on Christian.
 Christian executed a KillSwitch on Orton for a near-fall.
-Orton performed a Snap Scoop Powerslam through a table on Christian and an Elevated DDT onto a Trash Can.
+Orton performed a Powerslam through a table on Christian and an Elevated DDT onto a Trash Can.
 Christian attempted a Sunset Flip out of the corner but Orton countered the move into an RKO on the steel steps to win the title.

 In the Raw main event, John Cena wrestled CM Punk to determine the undisputed WWE Champion.
 Triple H served as guest referee.
 Cena executed the Attitude Adjustment for a near-fall.
 Punk performed a GTS on Cena for a near-fall.
 Punk executed a GTS to win the title, despite Cena's foot being on the bottom rope.

 As Punk celebrated his WWE Championship win, Kevin Nash returned and attacked Punk with a Jackknife Powerbomb.
 Immediately afterwards, Alberto Del Rio appeared and cashed in his Money in the Bank contract.
 Del Rio performed a Step Up Enziguiri on Punk to win the title.